glejnhithi/Netflix-Clone-on-Kubernetes/README.md

 **Phase 7: Cleanup**

 1. **Cleanup AWS EC2 Instances:**
-    - Terminate AWS EC2 instances that are no longer needed.
+    - Terminate AWS EC2 instances that are no longer needed.(OR Azure VM)